JennEYoon/python-ml/skimage-tut2018/README.md

 A collection of tutorials for the [scikit-image](http://skimage.org) package.

-(JY comment -- See Lectures folder for tutorial notebooks.)
+(JY comment -- See "lectures" folder for tutorial notebooks.)

 Launch the tutorial notebooks directly with MyBinder now: